tahershaker/Learning-Kubernetes/1. Introduction To Kubernetes/README.md

 ---

-Containers provides several benefits increasing container popularity in the modern application development.
+Containers provides several benefits in which increased container popularity in the modern application development.

-Referring to Kubernetes official documentation [_Referenced Below_], `Benefits of Containers`:
+Referring to Kubernetes official documentation [_Referenced Below_], `Kubernetes Overview: - Benefits of Containers`:
 - Agile application creation and deployment: increased ease and efficiency of container image creation compared to VM image use.
 - Continuous development, integration, and deployment: provides for reliable and frequent container image build and deployment with quick and efficient rollbacks (due to image immutability).
 - Dev and Ops separation of concerns: create application container images at build/release time rather than deployment time, thereby decoupling applications from infrastructure.